Alekhine Defence: 1.e4 Nf6 2.e5... 4.Nf3

 Summary

 The Alekhine Defence: 1.e4 Nf6 2.e5...
 4.Nf3 arises after 1.e4 Nf6 2.e5 Nd5 3.d4 d6 4.Nf3 and falls under ECO code B04.
-Black still lacks space.
-He must at all cost avoid a passive play which would allow White to crush him quickly.
-With 13,264 games in the master database, it is a well-established opening choice.
+Black remains cramped at this stage and must prioritize active play, since adopting a passive approach would allow White to consolidate the spatial advantage and build an overwhelming position.
+With 1.7 million Lichess games across all rating levels, it is a well-established opening choice.

 History and Notable Players